We have used the

-We have used the Service Callout action in this recipe to invoke an additional service besides the one already called through the Routing action.
+Routing action.
 By doing that, we are able to, for example, enrich a message, either before or after doing the routing.
 In our case, we have added the credit card information to the canonical response message returned to the consumer.
-By adding the Service Callout action into the Response Action of the Routing action, we decided that the callout is done after the Routing has been successfully executed.
+By adding the

-A Service Callout only works with WSDL operation which implements the request/response message exchange pattern.
-One-way operations cannot be invoked by the Service Callout action, use the Publish action instead.
+Service Callout only works with WSDL operation which implements the request/response message exchange pattern.
+One-way operations cannot be invoked by the

-We will use a Service Callout action to call another service from a proxy service message flow.
+Service Callout action to call another service from a proxy service message flow.

-First, we will create a new business service which will wrap the additional Credit Card Info Service interface on the CRM system.
+Credit Card Info Service interface on the CRM system.
 In Eclipse OEPE, perform the following steps:

 1. Create a new business service in the business folder and name it CreditCardInfoService.

-3. Click Consume and select URI from the Service Resource drop-down listbox.
+Service Resource drop-down listbox.

-4. Enter the endpoint URI of the soapUI mock service http://localhost:8090/mockCreditCardInfoServiceSOAP?WSDL into the URI field and click OK.
+4. Enter the endpoint URI of the soapUI mock service http://localhost:8090/mockCreditCardInfoServiceSOAP?WSDL into the

-5. Select the CreditCardInfoServiceSOAP (port) node and click OK.
+CreditCardInfoServiceSOAP (port) node and click

 6. Confirm the pop-up window by clicking OK.